davidmerfield/Tuuune/notes/To do.md

 - hide/group results from same artists

 Song Finder
+- Regenerates next results on like song?
 - DESIGN THE PAGE
-- add option to filter by date
+- add option to filter by date?
-- Regenerates next results on like song
 - Share song feature.

 Play queue
-- behaviour for playing songs withiin the queue is a little funky.
+- behaviour for playing songs within the queue is a little funky.

 Player
 - Make playback quicker, Preload first song, Preload next song